 Patients who require intravenous chemotherapy have the option of being treated in the oncology day centre at The Prince of Wales Hospital on Level 2 at the High Street entrance, or the oncology day centre on Level 7, Suite 14 at The Prince of Wales Private Hospital.

 Many patients who are under the care of oncologists benefit from the expertise offered by Palliative Care Physicians.
 The aim of palliative care is to achieve the best possible quality of life for patients, family members and carers.
-Palliative care treatments are used to allievate the side effects of curative treatments such as relieving nausea and constipation associated with chemotherapy.
+Palliative care treatments are used to alleviate the side effects of curative treatments such as relieving nausea and constipation associated with chemotherapy.
 Dr Helen Herz has a longstanding professional association with our oncology team.